gflewis/sndml3/docs/index.md

 ## Run SNDML as an HTTP Server

-The `--server` option runs the Java program as a an HTTP server.
+The `--server` option runs the Java program as an HTTP server.
 When the state of a **Job Run** changes to **Ready** an HTTP message is sent to the SNDML server.
 The HTTP message only contains the `sys_id` of the **Agent**